 However, know that baking soda isn't going to kill bacteria if used to wash produce, Rizzo says.
 "What it might do," she says, "is improve surface tension of the water to rinse more effectively, but it won't kill any microbes."

-Things You Probably Shouldn't Wash Your Produce With
+What You Probably Shouldn't Wash Your Produce With

 1. Water and Soap